 About This Drug

-Obinutuzumab is a drug used to treat chronic lymphocytic leukemia and follicular lymphoma.
-The drug is given in the vein (IV).
+Obinutuzumab is a drug used to treat cancer.
+It is given in the vein (IV).

 - Decreased appetite (decreased hunger)

 - Herpes virus infection

 - While you are getting this drug in your vein (IV), you may have a reaction to the drug.
 Sometimes you may be given medication to stop or lessen these side effects.
 Your nurse will check you closely for these signs: fever or shaking chills, flushing, facial swelling, feeling dizzy, headache, trouble breathing, rash, itching, chest tightness, or chest pain.
 These reactions may happen after your infusion.
 If this happens, call 911 for emergency care.

 Note: Each of the side effects above was reported in 10% or greater of patients treated with obinotuzumab.
 Not all possible side effects are included above.

 - Severe infusion reactions and allergic reactions which can rarely be life-threatening

 - Severe decrease in the numbers of white blood cells and platelets which can be life-threatening